lpinto93/netfloc-demo/README.md

-#Service Funciton Chaining Demo using Netfloc, netfloc-heat and T-Nova VNFs
+#Service Function Chaining Demo using Netfloc, netfloc-heat and T-Nova VNFs

 ## Scenario
 User1 sends traffic to user2.
 The 2 users are connected with a switch (Pica8 bridge).
 On the same switch there is a NFVI-PoP (OpenStack Cloud).
 At the beginning the traffic is directly from user1 to user2.
 That traffic is random and the only specific thing is a UDP video stream at port 33334.
 Then the WICM, that is in the control of the Pica8 switch, redirects the traffic to the NFVI-PoP.
 In there netfloc has some chains already established.
 The traffic goes to vTC eth1.
 If it is the udp video stream (the distinction is port based, on port 33334) the vTC sends it to eth3 to be forwarded towards the vMT. vMT transcodes the video stream and adds a watermark.
 All other traffic is sent to eth2 and then towards the vTC-f.
 Both of these chains arrive then at user2.
 After this the WICM stops the redirection towards the PoP so the traffic goes again directly from user1 to user2.